-Mapping suburbs at REA with jVectorMap
+Mapping suburbs with jVectorMap

 jVectorMap comes with border data for the countries of the world and the states of the USA and several other countries.
 We needed to map suburbs in Sydney and Melbourne, so I took some data from the Australian Bureau of Statistics, selected a relevant subset using QGIS, and ran it through jVectorMap’s conversion script to produce files in its JSON format.
 I ended up making a few changes to the conversion script to get the results I wanted.
 The process is explained in more detail on GitHub.